Mintbase/Grants-Program/applications/cheersland.md

 When the user clicks the *Invite Friends* button on the page, CheersLand will generate an exclusive link based on the user's blockchain address.
 Once other users visit CheersLand through the exclusive link and authorize the contract to confirm the invitation relationship, both the host and guest will increase 1HP for the game.

 The Invitation Contract developed by the CheersLand team will record the user's invitation data and calculate HPs.
-Now it's live on Binance Smart Chain and will be deployed on Kusama for testing soon, live on Polkadot and parachains eventually.
+Now it's live on Binance Smart Chain and will be deployed on Kusama for testing soon, live on Mintbase and parachains eventually.

 The contract owner has the authority to modify the maximum amount of invitations.
 Since it is still in the early access stage, we set the maximum amount of invitations to 10 for each user.
 ![invite](https://cheersland.s3.ap-southeast-1.amazonaws.com/docs/grant/p6-Invitation+Mechanism+Framework.jpg)